jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 a Changelog' changelog style.
 The maintenance of this changelog allows users to see changes between versions, and make informed decisions on upgrading - while also providing a utility for developers for tracking changes between versions.

+> What is a changelog?
+> A changelog is a file which contains a curated, chronologically ordered list
+> of notable changes for each version of a project.
+>
+> Why keep a changelog?
+> To make it easier for users and contributors to see precisely what notable
+> changes have been made between each release (or version) of the project.
+> [@keep_a_changelog]

 ## Git Version Control